 On the back nine, the aquatic challenge continues at many of the holes.
 Water runs along the right of the par four 10th (with a green that’s protected by a beach bunker and a sand trap) and there’s more water to contend with at each of the next three holes, especially the par five 13th, where the split fairway permits a shorter, more dangerous approach to the green or a safer, longer route round the water hazard.

-The course hosted the European Tour’s Doha Masters in 2020, following twenty-two editions of the event staged at Doha Golf Club.
-After Jorge Campillo and David Drysdale posted identical 4-round totals of 271, they took part in an epic playoff which took some time to identify the winner, with the Spaniard eventually edging out the Scotsman at the fifth extra hole.
+Education City became the new host of the European Tour’s Qatar Masters in 2020, following twenty-two editions of the event being staged at Doha Golf Club.
+The conclusion of the 2020 tournament saw Jorge Campillo and David Drysdale post identical 72-hole totals of 271, so they took part in an epic playoff which took some time to identify the winner, with the Spaniard eventually edging out the Scotsman at the fifth extra hole.